7 Simple Ways to Celebrate Pentecost

 "And they were all filled with the Holy Spirit and began to speak with different tongues, as the Spirit was giving them the ability to speak out."
 Acts 2:4

 Is there a language you’ve always wanted to speak?
-What’s your family’s heritage - what language would your ancestors have spoken?
+What’s your family’s heritage?
+What language would your ancestors have spoken?

 Check out our playlist “Pentecost Sunday'' for slow, worship jams about the Holy Spirit to celebrate with today.